Tulip-Dev/tulip/doc/python/creatingvisualizations.rst

     def main(graph):

-      # extraction and creation of the european sub-graph
+      # extraction and creation of the european subgraph
       continent =  graph.getStringProperty("continent")
       europeNodes = []
       for n in graph.getNodes():